jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.5.2    If I sent an email but I regret it, can I recall it?

 It can be recalled, but it must be confirmed to meet the following preconditions: The administrator has enabled the email recall function for you, the recipient is also a user in the system, and the email sent has not been read yet (If the recipient has read it, the recall will fail.
-It is recommended that you recall before checking the email reading status of the recipient through the “Sending Query” in the self-service query).
+It is recommended that you recall before checking the email reading status of the recipient through the "Sending Query" in the self-service query).

 Recall process: You need to open the email you want to recall in the sent folder, and Click **Recall Email** button in the top left corner of the menu bar.
 The system will automatically pop up the recall condition notification window.
 After clicking **OK**, the system will automatically begin the recalling work and pop up the notification of recalling status information.
 You will be notified of the recalling result by a system mail.

-1.5.3    What is an “Email Recalled by the Sender”?
+1.5.3    What is an "Email Recalled by the Sender"?

 This is the system notification letter generated by the email recall operation after the sender sent the email to you.
 You will not be able to view the original email content because the sender has recalled the email.

 1.5.4    Can I recall the emails of which the sender is a mailing list?

-It can be recalled, all messages sent are still unread (if some recipients have read them, only the remaining unread emails can be recalled at this time; it is recommended that you recall before checking the email reading status of the recipient through the “Sending Query” in the self-service query).
+It can be recalled, all messages sent are still unread (if some recipients have read them, only the remaining unread emails can be recalled at this time; it is recommended that you recall before checking the email reading status of the recipient through the "Sending Query" in the self-service query).